htansetiawan/decision_tree/README.md

 # Dataset

 There are two sample datasets in `dataset` folder.
-The `animals.csv` was the original dataset and the `animals_clean.csv` is the dataset with the feature values transformed into integers.
+The `animals.csv` was the original dataset and the `normalized_animals.csv` is the dataset with the feature values transformed into integers.
 Current limitation of the library, it requires integer feature values for the current version.

 # Future Works